 Abbey Close, Paisley PA1 1JF

-Located in the historic centre of the town, this grand 19th century building is still a vital part of the town’s beating heart and hosts concerts, events and conferences.
+Located in the historic centre of the town, this grand 19th century building is closed right now for major refurbishment.

 St Mirin's Cathedral

 Designed by Thomas Baird in 1932, the spectacular Neo-Romanesque building became a cathedral in 1948.
 Named after the patron saint of Paisley, it’s the mother church of the Catholic diocese of the town.

 12 Seedhill Rd, Paisley PA1 1JS

 Explore the social and industrial heritage of the Paisley and Renfrewshire Thread Mills, through photographs, mill machinery, samples of products and sewing artefacts.
 You can also find out more about the Coats family.

 7 Thread Street, Paisley PA1 1JR

 Paisley’s last surviving spinning mill, which played a key role in the global cotton industry.
 A restoration project saw the magnificent A-listed building secured for the future, by turning it into a stunning place to live.
 It’s also a great photo opportunity on the trail.